 - Volume: This indicates the total volume delivered in the current exhalation.
 The Intoxilyzer 9000 requires a minimum of approximately 1.1 L of breath be delivered in a single exhalation. - Volume Progress Bar: Shows a graphical representation of the volume delivered during the exhalation. - Flow Bar: Shows a graphical representation of how hard the subject is blowing.
 The subject should provide enough breath flow so that the bar maintains a green color for as long and as steady as possible.
-If the breath flow rate is below 0.15 L/sec the bar will appear yellow and the subject needs to blow harder.
-If the subject blows too hard, the flow bar will appear red.
-If this happens the subject should stop blowing and re-attempt to provide a sample with a longer, more steady exhalation.
+If the breath flow rate is below 0.15 L/sec the bar will appear yellow and the sub-